-If we said east coast of Scotland, you might think of a collection of rugged coastlines, beautiful beaches, picturesque fishing villages, quaint harbours and fresh seafood.
-But the east coast is also home to a rich treasure trove of all things cultural from arts and music, to theatre and literature, which have been inspired by the landscape and characters, and the stories they have to tell.
+When you think of the east coast of Scotland, you might think of a collection of rugged coastlines, beautiful beaches, picturesque fishing villages, quaint harbours and fresh seafood.
+But the east coast is also home to a rich treasure trove of all things cultural from arts and music to theatre and literature.

-Here’s just a few great places, many of which have free entry, to experience along the east coast.
+Here are just a few great places – many of which have free entry – to experience along the east coast.

 Get started in Edinburgh

-Edinburgh, is the world’s first UNESCO City of Literature and the world’s leading festival city, home to the Edinburgh International Festival, rousing Hogmanay celebrations and the International Book Festival -the largest celebration of the written word in the world.
+Edinburgh is the first UNESCO City of Literature and the world’s leading festival city, home to the Edinburgh International Festival, rousing Hogmanay celebrations and the International Book Festival – the largest celebration of the written word in the world.

-Explore collections of national and international significance at the National Museum of Scotland with everything from Scottish and international archaeology to applied arts and design, world cultures and social history to science, technology and the natural world.
+Explore collections of national and international significance at the National Museum of Scotland, with everything from Scottish and international archaeology to applied arts and design, world cultures, social history, science, technology and the natural world.
 Catch one of the free daily tours to guide you through this journey of discovery.

 No trip to Edinburgh would be complete without a visit to the iconic Edinburgh Castle.
 The castle houses the Honours (Crown Jewels) of Scotland, the Stone of Destiny, the famous 15th century cannon Mons Meg, the One O’ Clock Gun (get ready for its firing!) and the National War Museum of Scotland.